5 Reasons to Bring the Olympic Games Back to Their Source

 You’ve seen the torch lighting ceremonies here before every Olympic Games–Photo of illustration on Katakolon

-So my visit to the ruins of the original Olympic site got me thinking: With Greece in desperate need of economic stimulus and being the birthplace of the Olympics, why not just make Katakolon the permanent home of the Games and skip all the expensive bidding wars in the future?
+So my visit to the ruins of the original Olympic site got me thinking: With Greece in continued need of economic stimulus and being the birthplace of the Olympics, why not just make Katakolon the permanent home of the Games and skip all the expensive bidding wars in the future?

 Here are five reasons why the idea makes a lot of sense: